puntorigen/revelo/README.md

 Removes progress bar, slider controls and automatically goes to next slide by the time defined; works almost as a movie but for the browser.

 ### Render Command
-The render command takes the given text file (its based on markdown, but can have any extension), and generates an MP4 movie of the generated presentation on the --output file defined.
+The render command takes the given text file and generates an MP4 movie of the generated presentation on the --output file defined.
 Works almost as the --autoplay server argument, but saves the result as a movie.
 It supports several optional parameters, being the most relevant:

 **--output**<br/>
 Defines the target MP4 file name and location.